 Even in a profession with such a diverse array of important responsibilities, there are some characteristics that mark a successful Product Manager.

-They're empathetic.
 Similar to UX roles, PMs need to have their finger on the pulse of their customers.
 They need to understand what makes their customers tick and how to meet customer needs.
 PM need to use a combination of research, intuition, and experience to get inside the heads of their customers and make sure they’re giving them the product they really want and need.

-They're enthusiastic about research.
 Hand in hand with empathy is understanding the value of learning more about your customers.
 Investing in user research and then acting on the data you find is a key characteristic of a good Product Manager.

-They're strategic.
 PMs have the ability to think long-term.
 They have a vision for the product and acting as the product owner, you have to be able to envision how the product, industry, and competition are going to change and develop over time and change your business strategy accordingly.
 You must also have a knack for smart, data-driven decision-making, a solid base of design knowledge, and an understanding of data analysis.

-They're leaders.
 We mentioned leadership already, but it bears repeating: Product Managers need to be great leaders.
 To meet their business goals and develop a successful product, Product Managers need to motivate and supervise large cross-functional teams of people, each with different skills and backgrounds.
 Getting the people in that product development team to buy into their idea for a great product is the mark of a skilled Product Manager.